Veil-Project/veil-project.github.io/en/drafts/2019-02-12-state-of-veil-network.md

 - Transactions currently can not combine multiple inputs.
 For example, if you had 10 Veil Zerocoin, and 4 Veil RingCT in your wallet, you currently could not make a *12 Veil* transaction, since that would require input from both Zerocoin and RingCT.

 - In this same example, if you tried to send 2 Veil, you currently can not specify from which "bucket" it comes from.
-By default, the current wallet prioritize sending from Zerocoin, then RingCT, then CT, and finally, Basecoin.
+By default, the current wallet prioritizes sending from Zerocoin, then RingCT, then CT, and finally, Basecoin.

 ## Looking forward